erossini/ExcelExportJsonForAAD/README.md

-# Excel Export Json For Azure Active Directory
+# Excel Export JSON for Azure Active Directory
 A VBA script that converts Excel tables to JSON format and exports the data to a file at the location of your choice, in particular for `Groups` and `AppRoles` for `Azure Active Directory`.

 ![image](https://github.com/erossini/ExcelExportJsonForAAD/assets/9497415/480b40c8-cc85-4c1e-92f2-fcd8f59d41fb)